 Email: Logan.Gomez@colorado.edu

-Course Information
+Course Description

-This course encourages students to engage concepts in rhetorical and critical/cultural communication studies to better understand activists’ calls for societal change.
-Together we will interrogate the countless roles of communication in protests and social movements with an emphasis on the media critique.
-Studies of political activism require us to critically examine the mediated source materials.
-While this course is explicitly taught from a social justice background, we will process and dissect information across the political spectrum carefully attending to arguments “for” and “against” a specific movement as well as crafting our own.
-In this class, we embrace the idea that there is no single story of protests and social movements.
-Rather, it is our job as communication specialists to engage and assess a cacophony of political beliefs.
+This upper-level undergraduate course encourages students to engage concepts in rhetorical and critical/cultural communication studies to better understand barriers to and possibilities for collective social change.
+Together, we will interrogate protests and social movements with an emphasis on communication choices and critique.
+Studies of political activism and public advocacy require us to critically examine the source materials from media, including everything from mainstream news journalists to social media platforms.
+While this course is explicitly designed to take intersectional social justice practices and critiques seriously, we will analyze information across the political spectrum carefully attending to arguments “for” and “against” a specific movement or action, as well as crafting our own voices.
+In this class, we embrace the idea that there is no single story of social movements.
+Rather, it is our job as communication specialists to identify, engage, and assess a cacophony of political beliefs.
 As a member of this course, you should anticipate feeling out of your comfort zone at multiple points throughout the semester.
 Be prepared to consistently grapple with assigned readings, key concepts, public debates, and contemporary case studies.
+The hope is that by challenging all of us to consider concepts and ideas with which we may not be familiar, the potential to learn something new will grow.

 Course prerequisites: COMM 1210 & COMM 1600.
 If you have taken COMM 2360: Campaigns and Revolutions, you may not take this course.